Picorims/wav2bar/docs/DEVELOPMENT_GUIDELINES.md

     prop: "default"
 };

-export class webUIFooBar extends webUICustomComponent {
+export class WebUIFooBar extends WebUICustomComponent {
     /**
      * List of properties of the element, accessible to the user.
      * @enum